logo for smoker-cooking.com

 by: PUN

-I've got the day off tomorrow, and I really want to do a smoke pork tenderloin, but I have yet to find a good chart of weight vs. smoking time.
-For example, I have a 8 1/2 pound tenderloin....how long do I smoke at 225-250 degrees?
+I'm off tomorrow and I want to smoke a pork loin.
+I have yet to find a good chart showing weight vs. smoking time.
+For example, I have an 8-1/2 pound loin.
+How long do I smoke it at 225-250 degrees?

 What size pork loin is for a 3 hour smoking time or minutes per pound?